api3dao/vitepress-docs/docs/explore/dapis/security-considerations.md

 With managed dAPIs, API3 takes over the gas management overhead that is associated with running dAPIs.
-The underlying Beacons/Beacon Set of a dAPI are kept up to date through Airseeker, which is a serverless function that collects signed data from the respective underlying Airnodes of a Beacon/Beacon Set through Airnodes HTTP-Gateway and updates them on-chain through the usage of `updateBeaconWithSignedData` or `updateBeaconSetWithSignedData` respectively.
+The underlying Beacons/Beacon Set of a dAPI are kept up to date through by collecting signed data from the respective underlying Airnodes of a Beacon/Beacon Set through Airnodes HTTP-Gateway and updating them on-chain through the usage of `updateBeaconWithSignedData` or `updateBeaconSetWithSignedData` respectively.
-API3 is running multiple Airseekers with dedicated wallets that are monitored and kept funded.
-However, the setup in it's current form is dependend on API3 to maintain Beacons/Beacon Sets in both running Airseekers and having sufficient funds available to cover associated network costs.
-Additional ways of keeping Beacons/Beacon Sets updated without relying on API3 are currently being developed and will be introduced as a decentralized alternative alongside using Airseeker.
+API3 is operating multiple Airnodes with dedicated wallets that are monitored and kept funded.
+However, the setup in it's current form is dependend on API3 to maintain Beacons/Beacon Sets in both pushing data on-chain and having sufficient funds available to cover associated network costs.
+Additional ways of keeping Beacons/Beacon Sets updated without relying on API3 are currently being developed and will be introduced as a decentralized alternative alongside the current implementation.

 ###